Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal Killing tensors in conformally superintegrable systems

+Equation~\eqref{eq:prolongation:omega} allows us to prove the converse of Lemma~\ref{la:proper.then.tau0} for non-degenerate systems.
+Note that there is a natural mapping from the space $\mathcal K$ of Killing tensors into the space~$\mathcal C^\circ$ of trace-free conformal Killing tensors,

+This map is not surjective as not every conformal Killing tensor arises from a proper Killing tensor.
+Its range consists of trace-free conformal Killing tensors whose $\omega$ from~\eqref{eqn:omega.from.divC} is exact, $\omega=d\lambda$, and thus

+is surjective.
+It is not injective as we may always add a constant multiple of the metric to a Killing tensor.
+From~\eqref{eq:prolongation:omega} we infer that $\omega$ is exact for trace-free conformal Killing tensors that commute with $\tau$.

-We can now prove the converse of Lemma~\ref{la:proper.then.tau0}. \begin{corollary} If $\tau_{ij}=0$ for a non-degnerate second-order conformally superintegrable system, then the system is properly superintegrable. \end{corollary} \begin{proof} We proceed in two steps.
+\begin{corollary} If $\tau_{ij}=0$ for a non-degnerate second order conformally superintegrable system, then the system is properly superintegrable. \end{corollary} Note that in the proof we do not take functional independence into account yet, but we will account for it in Lemma~\ref{la:functional.dependence}.
+This lemma ensures the existence of sufficiently many functionally independent conformal integals for almost any potential of a non-degenerate system, which suffices here as we consider the space $\mathcal V^\text{max}$. \begin{proof} Let $C_{ij}$ be a trace-free conformal Killing tensor of the conformally superintegrable system.
+We need to find a function $\lambda$ such that $K_{ij}=C_{ij}+\frac1n\,g_{ij}\lambda$ is a proper Killing tensor, i.e.\ it satisfies the Bertrand-Darboux condition~\eqref{eqn:Bertrand.Darboux}.
+We proceed in two steps.
 First we show that $d\omega=0$.
 Then we prove that this leads to a properly superintegrable system.